New Nutrition Study Changes Nothing

 That sort of obsession with randomized, controlled trials is common and misguided, a case well made this week in The New England Journal of Medicine by the former CDC director Tom Frieden.
 When measuring diet, for example, lifelong randomized, controlled trials are impossible.
 Even if people would volunteer to change their diets for a decade or so—a period long enough that rates of death and cancer and heart attacks could be meaningful—it would be impossible to keep the research subjects blinded.
 Our perceptions of how well we’re eating change how we behave in a lot of other ways.

-Insofar as randomized, controlled trials for diet can be done, many have been.
+Insofar as randomized, controlled trials for diet can be done, many have.
 One, also published in The New England Journal of Medicine, compared food with medication for treating type 2 diabetes.
-The food was better than the common drug metformin.
-And that diet?
-High in vegetables and fruits and nuts and seeds—more or less the same diet that proved effective in this week’s study, and in many other long-term observational studies, too.
+For many people, the lifestyle intervention was more effective than the common drug metformin.
+And their diet was high in vegetables and fruits and nuts—more or less the same diet that proved effective in this week’s study and many other observational studies.

 This should all be reassuring.
-There is a tremendous amount that’s unknown about how food affects our health, and there are subtle difference in every study, but on the whole it’s generally consistent.
+There is a tremendous amount that’s unknown about how food affects our health, and there are subtle differences in every study, but on the whole it’s generally consistent.
 There is some disagreement over precise numbers about which macronutrients are best for which populations with which diseases, and discovery is happening constantly, and this is all part of science.

 But almost never is the news upending conventional wisdom.
 And to regularly pretend that it does invites readers to lose faith in the ability of science to discern truth, or the idea that truth exists at all.